telatin/microbiome-bioinformatics/_posts/2021-03-05-Make-kraken2-hostDB-1.md

+---
+layout: post
-# Kraken2 - Build custom host database (optional)
+title:  "Kraken2 - Build custom host database"
+author: ra
+categories: [ metagenomics, tutorial ]
+hidden: true
+---

-In this case above we proivided a kraken2 database for you to use.
+In our workshop  we proivided a kraken2 database for you to use.
 However, most of the times, you would need to create a database for your own host.
 For the creation of a human database kraken to already provides pre-processed databases.
 But sometimes you need to build a custom database.
 Here we can practise the corona virus genome which is small enough to keep computation times and storage space minimal.

 ## Custom host (example: corona virus)